16 - 19 Bursary Fund

 You could receive up to £1,200 if you are:

-- in or have recently left local authority care;
+- you are in or recently left local authority care;

 You can apply for a discretionary bursary if you aren’t eligible for a vulnerable bursary but you need financial help to stay on in a school, college or training provider.
-Your school, college or training provider will decide who receives a discretionary bursary, how much they get, and what it can be used for.
+Your school will decide who receives a discretionary bursary, how much they get, and what it can be used for.

-The School has produced further information for students and parents, including the eligibility criteria and how to apply:
+The School has produced further information for students and parents, including the eligibility criteria for the academic year 2023-24 and how to apply - please see attachments below.